marekjanik/star-wars/README.md

 ## General Info

-The Star Wars character browser created with CSS and JavaScript.
+The character browser using data from the Star Wars API.

 Click [here](https://marekjanik.github.io/star-wars/) to watch it live.